 If your business is like many businesses today, you see the need to give back to your community.
 Your employees also want to work for a company that allows them to give back.
-Your leadership team supports and encourages charitable investment, but you know you can be doing more.
+Your leadership team supports and encourages charitable giving, but you know you can be doing more.

 If your organization supports charitable organizations in ad hoc ways and has not established a corporate charitable foundation, it might be time to consider one.
 Having a foundation enables businesses to think strategically about giving.
 Giving with goals and a purpose benefits your business as well as the nonprofit organizations you support.